MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 What data do we need to tell our story?
 In the case of the Paris cinemas, I needed the cinema locations, the streets, and the subway lines.
 In some cases, this is easier said than done.
 Data processing is pretty common at this stage to issolate just the pieces of a data you need or to convert the data into a different format.
 For the cinemas, I had addresses and those needed to be geocoded to create points.
 I had OpenStreetMap data for the line work, but that includes a lot more lines than I needed so I had to subset to the larger roads (excluding foot paths) and subways.

 ## 3. Journal Art Specifications
 We still haven't made a map yet.
-We need to know what the publisher specifications are before we start anything else.
+We need to know what the publisher specifications (specs) are before we start anything else.
 There's no point in creating a beautiful map at full page size when you won't be able to use it in the final product.
 Publisher specs are often rather restrictive.
 This will drive much of your creativity but also provide a decent amount of frustration.
 Be prepared.
 Additionally, if you submit art that doesn't follow the publisher specs, the art staff may alter your file.
 This is something to avoid as much as possible for maps because the art staff won't necessarily understand some of the subtleties like how resizing a map would alter it's scale bar or that cartographers can get very picky about label placement.

 Let's look at one real-world example: [Nature's Journals](https://www.nature.com/nature/for-authors/formatting-guide)